djurdjen/timeline-events/README.md

 # Timeline events

-A package for firing events on custom points on a virtual timeline.
+A package for firing events at custom points on a virtual timeline.

 ```
 yarn add timeline-events